jcypret/middleman-title/README.md

 After installation, activate the extension in `config.rb`:

-    activate :title, name: 'Your Website Name', separator: ' — '
+    activate :title, site: 'Your Website Name', separator: ' — '

 *The separator is optional and will default to a dash.*

 ## Adding title to layout and pages

-Then in your layout, you can use the `page_title` helper to output the current page title:
+In your layout, you can use the `page_title` helper to output the current page title:

     <title><%= page_title %></title>